 When to Visit a Pediatric Dentist About Teeth Grinding in Children?

 Mild bruxism in babies and toddlers probably doesn’t need treatment and they’ll likely outgrow it.
+That said, there are always exceptions to normal teeth grinding that suggest a number of symptoms to look out for.
 However, if you’re concerned, you can always bring it up with your pediatric dentist at your child’s regular exam.
 More aggressive grinding can lead to damaged or worn teeth, tooth and jaw pain, earaches or headaches.
 In older children, it’s a good idea to keep a closer eye on teeth grinding so that they don’t damage their permanent teeth.
 If your child is in pain because of teeth grinding, call your pediatric dentist and schedule a visit.

 How to Stop Teeth Grinding in Children